simoncblyth/opticks/docs/opticks.rst

 * recent cmake 2.8.9+
 * Boost C++ libraries 1.59+

-* installations of pre-requisites packages
+* installations of pre-requisites packages, see below for notes on versions

-  * NVIDIA OptiX 3.80
+  * NVIDIA OptiX
-  * NVIDIA CUDA 7.0
+  * NVIDIA CUDA

-I advise those precise versions of OptiX and CUDA, if you use other versions you become a developer rather than a user, please report your findings.
-The pre-requisite packages from NVIDIA need to be installed following the instructions from NVIDIA.
-You will also need to register as an NVIDIA developer.

 After meeting these requirements you can install Opticks and its external packages using a single command: *opticks-full*